oracle-livelabs/oci/faaas/provision/provision.md

   ![Subscription active](images/subscription-active.png)

 13. Close the Subscription confirmed tab and Topic tab and return to the Subscriptions page as seen in step 8.
 Click on the Subscription Name.
 User2Sub in the case.
-Confirm that Filter group has service added.
+Confirm that the Filter group has service added.

   ![Subscription filter groups](images/subscription-filter-groups.png)